 Whatever the reason, we understand how overwhelming it can be whenever a mini is on the way.
 Our job is to guide you through the process of swaddling and answer all your burning questions.
 As many of us are mothers ourselves, we've been where you are, and we want to ensure you feel supported as you enter into this journey of newborn sleep.

-What is Swaddling and why do it?
+What is swaddling and why do it?

-Swaddling is an ancient practice of wrapping your baby in a cocoon, to help them feel safe and secure1.
-We swaddle our babies to avoid the sudden flailing of their arms and head that swiftly snaps them awake, undoing all that hard work it took to get to them to sleep.
+Swaddling is an ancient practice of wrapping your baby in a cocoon, to help them feel safe and secure.
+We swaddle our babies to avoid the sudden flailing of their arms and head that swiftly snaps them awake, undoing all that hard work it took to get them to sleep.
 That flailing movement is known as the Moro, or startle reflex.
 It is a jerk in their bodies that can occur every 20 minutes in some babies.
 It is completely normal and begins in the first trimester in utero.
 A loud noise, a sudden bright light, movement or even a parent laughing can trigger the reflex.
 Swaddling calms this jerking movement while keeping your mini comfortable and content.

-Is it for every baby?
+Is swaddling for every baby?

 All babies are wonderfully different.
 Some like to sleep in an environment that mimics the close confines of the womb, while some like the freedom of sleeping with their arms out, and some don't like being swaddled at all.
 For these babies, we suggest trying using our Cocoon Swaddle Bag as a sleeping bag with the arm studs undone.
-Once they are three months of age, you can try one of our sleeping bags which provide a roomier fit for babies who don’t like being confined.
+Once they are three months of age, you can try one of our infant sleeping bags which provide a roomier fit for babies who don’t like being confined.

 Regardless of which pouch you choose, a safe sleeping environment is paramount:

 - For sleep, always place your baby on their back at the end of the cot or bassinet;